ZJU-IDEA/ZJU-IDEA.github.io/_members/zheyu-yan.md

 He has openings for highly motivated prospective M.Phil./Ph.D. students and Research Assistants with backgrounds in computer science and engineering, electronic engineering, applied mathematics, or other related fields.
 Please contact him with your CV and transcript if you’re interested.

+<br><br>

+<br><br>

 ## Education

-Ph.D.
-Student, Computer Science and Engineering, University of Notre Dame, IN, 2024 B.S., Electronic Science and Technology, Zhejiang University, Hangzhou, 2019
+* Ph.D., Computer Science and Engineering, University of Notre Dame, IN, 2024
+* B.S., Electronic Science and Technology, Zhejiang University, Hangzhou, 2019

 ## Awards